 There will be much tighter regulation around consent which will have to be unambiguous and freely given.
 The onus will be on businesses to prove they have been granted clear consent.

 If you unsubscribe from a mailing list, then even though the company will still have your details, they will not be allowed to contact you.
 This year, the airline Flybe was fined £70,000 for deliberately contacting people who had unsubscribed from their mailing list.
 Under GDPR, the fines will potentially be considerably higher which should prevent this happening again.

 There are many maverick marketing companies that are currently using loopholes in the law to send messages you have not consented to, and these emails can be classified as spam.
 Parent companies create new subsidiaries which spring up overnight and disappear just as quickly.
 GDPR will target the parent companies and all their subsidiaries, making it easier to prosecute them, and the fines will be huge.
 This means that, in theory, on the day after GDPR comes into effect, the slate will be wiped clean and everyone will have to re-give their consent.

 Unfortunately, there are companies that operate outside of the law and are therefore unlikely to stop sending us so much spam and will be more difficult to stop.
 These produce the automated spam messages none of us want and most of us loathe, e.g. the ones that are trying to sell viagra.
 Many of these can be diverted with a decent spam filter.

 Good news for the private individual

 GDPR and the new UK Data Protection Bill will be great for us as individuals.
 However, they will make things more difficult for companies to market their products and services.
-If you would like to know more about how the new laws will affect your business, come to our free Breakfast Briefing, Everything you wanted to know about GDPR, which will be held at our Hemel Hempstead headquarters on 12 October.
-The event is CPD accredited.
+Contact us if you would like to know more about GDPR compliance.